difference between public company and private company

 Going public can be a risky decision for companies.
 While it can provide access to capital, it also exposes the company to the scrutiny of the public eye.
 In contrast, private companies are not subject to the same level of public scrutiny and can operate with more ease.
 However, private companies have lesser access to capital, as they cannot sell shares to the public.
 Hence, they have to rely on other sources of financing, such as loans or investments.

-See also difference between risk and hazards
+See also difference between recession and depression

 Wrapping Up